zachm/tscached/README.md

 last execution.
 In brief, this is a read-through, append-optimized, nominally consistent time series cache.

+There are several different frontends to use with a Kairos-compliant API like this one, but the most full-featured remains (as always) [Grafana](http://grafana.org/) with [this plugin](https://github.com/grafana/kairosdb-datasource) installed.

 Everything that follows is something of a fluid design document.

 ## Stored Data